deltaisfordeath/securepool/README.md

    # Watch for certificate pinning logs
    adb logcat | findstr "Certificate\|Pinning\|SecurePool"
    ```

+## Enabling Biometric Authentication
+1. Ensure that your Android Device supports Biometric Authentication.
+2. Ensure that a Biometric fingerprint is registered in your Android Device Settings.
+3. Launch the SecurePool app and register with a username and password (password is necessary for account recovery when switching Android Devices/Biometric Keys)
+4. From the SecurePool home screen, click `Enable Biometric Login`
+5. Close and re-launch the SecurePool application
+6. Ensure the correct username is input and click `Use Fingerprint` to log in!

 ### 🔐 Certificate Pinning (NEW - Automatic)
 **No manual certificate installation needed!** The app now includes: